Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Use positive language: Avoid negative language and focus on positive aspects of your work and how you contribute to the company's success.

-TIP #1 FROM THE PRO: ALWAYS HAVE A PLAN B
+TIP #1 FROM THE PRO:

 In concrete terms, this means that you should always have other offers and salaries in mind and feel free to include them in the interview.
-For example, you can refer to other employers you have applied to who would offer you more or you can mention the salaries of friends who work in other companies in the same industry.
+For example, you can refer to other employers you have applied to who would offer you more, or you can mention the salaries of friends who work in other companies in the same industry.
 It is important that you do not bluff or threaten.
 Always be friendly and calm.
 Of course, it is also helpful to have a plan B for certain arguments and other situations during the conversation.

 Salary Negotiation: Arguments